delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 - ``from``: ``DATA``, 20 Bytes - (optional) The address the transaction is sent from.
 - ``to``: ``DATA``, 20 Bytes - The address the transaction is directed to.
-This parameter is the MicroChain address.
+This parameter is the AppChain address.
 - ``data``: ``DATA`` - (optional) Hash of the method signature and encoded parameters.
 For details see `Ethereum Contract ABI <https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI>`